Yutaka-Sawada/Rename7/README.md

 ### [ About "/unicode" option ]

 &nbsp; You may want to see original non-ASCII characters on renaming dialog.
-When a non-ASCII character is invalid at the Console Code Page. it's shown as ? mark on Command Prompt normally.
+When a non-ASCII character is invalid at the Console Code Page, it's shown as ? mark on Command Prompt normally.
 By using UTF-8 and proper font, you may see such character correctly.
 This option changes output to UTF-8 to show Unicode characters.